GyroSuperintelligence/BabyLM/guides/Genetics.md

 def build_phenomenology_map(ontology_map_path: str, output_path: str):
     """
-    For each state in the manifold, computes its canonical representative.
+    For each state in the ontology, computes its canonical representative.
     Saves a map from every state_index to its canonical_state_index.
     """
     with open(ontology_map_path, 'r') as f: